Lynnvon/Utils/README.md

 # Utils
 Using c#
-Within Excel SQL security、series of helper
+Contains Excel SQL security、series of helper